When’s the last time you heard a colleague say something so ridiculous that it made your jaw drop? Such denial of reality happens surprisingly often.

 In these types of cases, facing the facts would cause an individual to feel bad about themselves.
 Unfortunately, we often prefer to stick our heads into the sand than acknowledge fault, because of our reluctance to experience negative emotions.
 Research on a cognitive bias called the backfire effect shows that when we are presented with facts that cause us to feel bad about our identity, self-worth, worldview, or group belonging, we tend to dig in our heels and refuse to accept them.

-In some cases, presenting the facts to people actually backfires, causing them to develop a stronger attachment to their incorrect beliefs, as scholarship shows.
 Moreover, we express anger at the person bringing us the message, a phenomenon researchers term shoot the messenger.
 There are many other mental errors that inhibit professionals from seeing reality clearly and making good decisions.

 To Deal With Those in Denial, Use EGRIP (Emotions, Goals, Rapport, Information, Positive Reinforcement)